paccykwizera/printf/README.md

-This is team project "printf"
+This is 2 members team project "printf"